-- (ii) The President (or president pro tempore) shall be entitled to vote on matters before the Senate only where, after vote of the Senate, the President's vote will prevent an equal division of the Senate. - c.
-In interacting with the University administration, the University Board of Trustees, the State Board of Regents, and the larger community within and outside the University, the Senate President shall act as the spokesperson of the Academic Senate and represent the interests of the Academic Senate and its constituencies in general, and the interests of faculty, in particular. - d.
+Board of Regents], and the larger community within and outside the University, the Senate President shall act as the spokesperson of the Academic Senate and represent the interests of the Academic Senate and its constituencies in general, and the interests of faculty, in particular.

+- d.
 In carrying out the responsibilities of the office, the President, past-President, and President-elect (and other Senate Officers) shall place the best interests of the University and the Academic Senate and its constituencies ahead of their own personal interests or the interests of the academic units with which they are affiliated. - e.
-The Senate President shall have a manual on Senate organization, operations, and basic Procedures prepared and distributed to all incoming Senate members. - 2.
-Faculty Representative to the Board of Trustees
+The Senate President shall have a manual on Senate organization, operations, and basic Procedures prepared and distributed to all incoming Senate members. - Faculty Representative to the Board of Trustees.
 The President of the Senate will serve as a faculty representative to the Board of Trustees.
-[See University Policy 2-002, and Board of Regents Policy R223.]
+[See University Policy 2-002, and Utah Board of Higher Education (2020-formerly Board of Regents)] Policy R223.] - 3.
+Secretary.

-3. Secretary.